kaycix/northcoastcnpsnursery/index.md

 banner:
     excerpt: "<b>Save the Date!</b> Our Fall Native Plant Sale will be on September 23rd and 24th, 2023.
-Stay tuned for Sign Up information."
+Sign Ups start September 1st."

 #intro:
 #    - excerpt: "We are a non-profit volunteer-run nursery located in beautiful Freshwater Farms Reserve in Eureka, CA."